sanity-io/sanity/packages/@sanity/code-input/README.md

 ## Options

 - `language` - Default language for this code field
-- `languageAlternatives` - Array of languages that should be available
+- `languageAlternatives` - Array of languages that should be available (se its format in the example below)
 - `theme` - Name of the theme to use.
-Possible values: `['github', 'monokai', 'terminal', 'tomorrow']`
+  - Possible values include: `['github', 'monokai', 'terminal', 'tomorrow']`.
+  - For the full list and a live playground, refer to the [react-ace page](http://securingsincity.github.io/react-ace/).
 - `withFilename` - Boolean option to display input field for filename

 ```js